Dr Rajnish N Sharma

 - Convenor of the Thermofluids Teaching Group

-- Member of the Faculty Timetabling Committee
+- Member, Faculty Timetabling Committee

 Areas of expertise